The Initial Spark

 My Jiu Jitsu Journey Begins

-Starting any martial art, and particularly BJJ, after the age of 40 has its own challenges, even for someone who’s in relatively decent shape, as I was at that time.
+Starting any martial art, and particularly BJJ, after the age of 40 plus has its own challenges, even for someone who’s in relatively decent shape, as I was at that time.
 My schedule as a musician often made it difficult to train as regularly as I would have liked, so my development was even slower.
-However, I get so much more out of BJJ than just whether or not I can submit my opponents or whether I earn another stripe on my belt.
+However, I soon discovered that the benefits of Jiu Jitsu were so much more important than just whether or not I can submit my opponents or whether I earn another stripe on my belt.

 Benefits of Jiu Jitsu